-Table 5 - Platform and Architecture features
+Table 7 - Platform and Architecture Features

-- Storage Type: describes the type of system used to persistently store the application data. - Platform type: indicates the type of platform in terms of category or particular technology stack. - Processing Type: describes what type of processing is supported by the platform. - Architecture Patterns: depicts the type of architecture pattern implemented in the system backend and hosting the application. - Platform-level Performance Metrics: describes the metrics used to measure and monitor the platform and architecture performance.
+- Storage Type: describes the type of system used to persistently store the application data.
+The given list is open ended and new categories will be added during the classification of benchmarks in the toolbox. - Platform type: indicates the type of platform in terms of category or particular technology stack.
+The given list is open ended and new categories will be added during the classification of benchmarks in the toolbox. - Processing Type: describes what type of processing is supported by the platform. - Architecture Patterns: depicts the type of architecture pattern implemented in the system backend and hosting the application.
+The given list is open ended and new categories will be added during the classification of benchmarks in the toolbox. - Platform-level Performance Metrics: describes the metrics used to measure and monitor the platform and architecture performance.
+The list includes indicators used to measure system performance.